Physician Data Initiative

 About the ACGME

 The ACGME is an independent, 501(c)(3), not-for-profit organization that sets and monitors voluntary professional educational standards essential in preparing physicians to deliver safe, high-quality medical care to all Americans.
-Graduate medical education (GME) refers to the period of education in a particular specialty (residency) or subspecialty (fellowship) following medical school; the ACGME oversees the accreditation of residency and fellowship programs in the US, and of the institutions that sponsor those programs.
+Graduate medical education (GME) refers to the period of education in a particular specialty (residency) or subspecialty (fellowship) following medical school; the ACGME oversees the accreditation of residency and fellowship programs in the United States and of the institutions that sponsor those programs.

 About the AMA

-The AMA is the only national medical association that represents all physicians and medical students and convenes 190+ state, local, and specialty medical societies.
+The AMA is the only national medical association that represents all physicians and medical students and convenes 190-plus state, local, and specialty medical societies.
 Since 1847, the AMA has followed its mission: to promote the art and science of medicine and the betterment of public health.
 As physicians’ powerful ally in patient care, the AMA represents physicians with a unified voice, removes obstacles that interfere with patient care, leads the charge to prevent chronic disease and confront public health crises, and drives the future of medicine.
 The AMA’s system of governance and policy-making includes the Board of Trustees, House of Delegates, executive vice president, councils and committees, special member groups and sections, and AMA senior leadership and staff members.